Montana Grizzlies football: Idaho

-Montana formerly played a rivalry game against the Idaho Vandals for the Little Brown Stein.
-The Grizzlies trail in the 84-game series 28-55-2 (.333), but have won the last five meetings (2000–03, 2018).
-(Idaho moved up to Division I-A (now FBS) in 1996.)
+Montana formerly played an annual rivalry game against the Idaho Vandals for the Little Brown Stein.
+The series was paused in 2004 as a result of Idaho moving up to division I-A (now FBS).
 The Montana-Idaho rivalry resumed during the 2018 season when Idaho returned to the Big Sky Conference as a full member.
 Montana won the game at Idaho, 46-27.
+The Grizzlies trail in the 90-game series 32-56-2 (.356), but have won the last two meetings (2023 & 2025).

 Eastern Washington

-The Grizzlies also have an annual rivalry game in conference with the Eastern Washington Eagles, called the EWU–UM Governors Cup.
-Montana leads the series 27-16-1.
-The teams are not scheduled to meet in 2018, ending an annual series that dates from 1982 to 2017.
+The Grizzlies also have a rivalry game in the Big Sky Conference with the Eastern Washington Eagles, called the EWU–UM Governors Cup.
+Montana leads the series 32-18-1.
+The EWU-UM Governors Cup was played annually from 1982 to 2017.
+In 2018, conference realignment ended the annual matchup between the teams, but they still face off regularly as conference foes.